 In the beginning, no one paid attention.
 There were 2 guys who were sitting alone and chatting with the bartender but they didn’t come and offer me a drink.
 With the dating apps world we live in, I think most of us are so adamant about approaching people.
 I feel like we find it weird.
 What do you think?!

 I was sort of losing hope when a guy came to me and offered me a drink.
-Of course, as many people in Puerto Vallarta, he was an American expat.
+Of course, like many people in Puerto Vallarta, he was an American expat.
 We chatted the whole night and actually ended up going out for a few weeks.
 I wouldn’t usually do this because I am so fond of dating apps but it’s good to know that in Puerto Vallarta, it’s still possible to meet people without technology.

 What I didn’t realize was Puerto Vallarta was also full of solo travelers that are looking for friends and company.
 Luckily, there are many places in Puerto Vallarta to do that.
 PV is a very lively area with bars and restaurants always full of people.
 You’ll never run out of choices on where to randomly sit down and chat with strangers.

 - Is Puerto Vallarta the best digital nomad destination in Mexico?